ann081993/InertDB/README.md

 ```

 ## Key applications
+- Predictive Modeling: Enhance the performance of machine learning models in predicting biological activity by incorporating reliable inactive compounds from InertDB.
 - Virtual Screening: Use InertDB as an extensive library for virtual screening to identify pharmacologically active compounds while minimizing the risk of off-target effects.
-- Predictive Modeling: Enhance the performance of machine learning models in predicting biological activity by incorporating reliable inactive compounds from InertDB.
-- Chemical Space Exploration: Analyze the unique chemical space of inactive compounds, contributing to a better understanding of structure-activity relationships.

 ## Please cite:
 - If you use InertDB in your research, please considering citing the following publication: